Where to Find App Developers for Your Project? A Guide Through Reliable Sources

 This portal doesn’t require any payments as well.
 You can go directly to companies’ websites and contact them on your own.
 There’re no fees associated with using this platform.

 You can find some interesting information about each company: reviews, hourly rates, year of establishment, certifications, localisation and company size.
-You can check on which areas they concentrate, what clients they usually work with (small, medium, large) and what industries are they in.
+You can check on which areas they concentrate on, what clients they usually work with (small, medium, large) and what industries they are in.

 Average developers rates: <$25 – $300+ per hour